sjbylo/lab-ocp4/workshop/content/exercises/50-change-the-source.md

 git push
 ```

-If you *did not* set up a webhook in the previous lab, trigger a new build manually:
+ - ``If you *did not* set up a webhook in the previous lab, trigger a new build manually``:

 ```execute
 oc start-build vote-app
 ```

+Wait for the build to start.

 Again, follow the build progress: